-The symbol (pi) is used in math as a geometric constant.
+The symbol (pi) is used in math as a geometric constant in formulas and the radian angle system.
 The value of is naturally occuring and can be found by dividing the length of a circle’s circumference by the length of its diameter.
-Traditionally, the constant (pi) has been used throughout math in formulas relating to the circle.

 Shown below are some basic geometric formulas in terms of (pi).
 For advanced formulas, see the page for (tau).